ddobrin/optimize-serverless-google-cloud/README.md

 This material dives into the `features of optimized, modern Java applications deployed in Cloud Run in the Google Cloud`.
 It is intended to be a `living repo` where new optimizations will constantly be added.

 ## Why this work
-Talking about optimizing an app for Cloud Run should always be framed in the larger context of production readiness of a service for a Cloud Run PROD environment.
+App Optimization for Cloud Run should always be framed in the larger context of production readiness of a service for a Cloud Run PROD environment.

-There are multiple facets to `writing effective services for serverless environments` and they all revolve around the combination of service design, implementation, testing, configuration with environment configuration and optimization best practices.
+There are multiple aspects to `writing effective services for serverless environments` and they all revolve around the combination of service design, implementation, testing, configuration with environment configuration and optimization best practices.

-Optimization is `shifted-left` and part of the service build from the beginning.
+Optimization is `shifted-left` and part of the service dev lifecycle from the beginning.

 ## How to think about production-readiness
 You generally think that a **production-ready cloud service must be:**